Energy Trust Cash Incentives

 Solar electric incentives vary based on electric utility.

-*non-linear incentive rate calculation, see calculator.
+*non-linear incentive rate calculation, see the incentive estimator below.

 Estimate the incentive for a particular system size.

 Solar electric incentives are limited and are subject to change.
 These incentive rates apply to business, public, nonprofit, industry and agriculture customers and to systems owned by a third-party entity offering a lease or power purchase agreement to a non-residential utility customer.
 See the Third Party Ownership tab for more information.

 Annual Customer Maximum: To ensure that as many customers as possible can benefit from the incentives, Energy Trust limits how much solar electric incentive funding a single customer (or system host in the case of third-party systems) may apply for in a single calendar year.
 These limits are applied by utility and are currently $500,000 for business customers of PGE and $80,000 for business customers of Pacific Power.

 For all solar electric systems receiving Energy Trust incentives, the system owner will own the Renewable Energy Certificates (RECs) during the first five years of operation.
 Energy Trust will own RECs during years six through twenty.

 If you are considering solar for a new commercial building that is in the design phase, Energy Trust can provide assistance with preliminary scoping and design assistance.
 Take a look at our Early Solar Assistance pages for more information.

 Federal tax credits, grants, and loan guarantees can play an important role in making solar projects financially viable.

 - Federal: tax credit equal to 30 percent of eligible project cost, plus 5-year accelerated depreciation (Modified Accelerated Cost Recovery System)